NeiloErnesto89/interactive-project2/README.md

 - The EU in Numbers Box: To give the user quick, numerical data on the size of the population(s) in the EU and the total level of Co2 Emissions.
 The numbers adjust depending on the users selection(s).
 - A "Select All" Selector: Underneath the numbers box, is a simple but powerful function with allows the user to choose a country, which automatically updates all the charts to show the selected nation's data.
 - A Fixed 'Reset Button': Placed in the bottom right of the screen, the user can simply click to refresh any of the charts statistics.
 It also has a simple tooltip to give further explanation.
 - EU Nations Barchart to show the differing levels of Co2 emissions per state.
+A user can hover over the bars to gather more country specific information.
 - An EU Emission Piechart follows to give another view of the statistics with a capped legend (as not to be too much info visually), which shows that well over 50% of the emissions in the EU come from just 5 nations.
 - Following this Piechart, is a Per Capita Emissions Chart, which gave a more nuanced insight into the pollution levels per capita in the 28 nations.

 - The (Death v GDP) Scatterplot: I found this chart to be the most aesthetically pleasing visualisation, demonstrating the loose correlation between higher GDP and lower mortality rates due to air pollution and vice versa.
-This chart is perhaps the least interactive chart but still can be adapted using the "Select all" selector.
+This chart is also perhaps the least interactive chart but still can be adapted using the "Select all" selector.
+Further information available upon hovering above coloured dots.
 - Waste Generation v GDP Graph: This chart is a line graph gauging the levels of plastic waste generation per capita against the GDP levels.
 This chart has a brush function, which allows the user to select a range on the graph.
 - Plastic Waste Generation Piechart: This pie chart shows the main nations and their citizens' plastic waste generation levels per annum.
+Hover function with more information possible.
 - The '+-50kgs' Piechart split: This simple chart just shows the split of nations with citizens who produce either more or less than 50kgs of plastic waste per annum, along with the percentage of the total plastic waste level.
 - Row Chart: This chart renders the same data of the Plastic Waste Generation Pie Chart, but in another form which aids the visual experience for the user.
+Further information available upon hovering mouse over rows.

 ### Features Left to Implement